 - Stay in the moment of the conversation and get personal.

 8. How to improve and train your social skills

 Training our social skills is an important investment in our personality and wellbeing.
-In the article, “How to improve your social skills,” you’ll find the key that unlocks positive social behavior: Communication.
+In this article, we break social skills down into 6 groups.

 These groups are…

 - Social conversation skills